Legend of the Fist: The Return of Chen Zhen: Box office

-The film grossed ¥65 million and ranked first in the box office during the first week of its theatrical run in China.
-Despite so, its total gross rose to only ¥136 million a month later.
+The film grossed ¥65 million and ranked first in the box office during the first week of its theatrical run in China, but its total gross rose to only ¥136 million a month later.
 Donnie Yen was unhappy with the film distributors because many scenes were removed (about a total of 10 minutes of non-fighting scenes), and he commented on his Sina Weibo that the film's overall gross would not exceed ¥200 million.
-However, producers Andrew Lau and Gordon Chan think that the film will still express what they want and gross well in other countries.
+Producers Andrew Lau and Gordon Chan thought that the film will gross well in other countries.

 Reception

 Legend of the Fist: The Return of Chen Zhen has been praised for its action scenes and Donnie Yen's performance, and received mostly mixed reviews.